‘GH’ Spoilers: Steve Burton Set To Begin Taping New Episodes — Twin Jason Plot To Be Unveiled This Summer

 Meanwhile, fans continue to speculate about the potential impact of Burton’s return on some characters.
 For instance, Samantha “Sam” Morgan (Kelly Monaco), daughter of the mob boss and media mogul, Julian Jerome, who married and has had a baby with Miller’s Morgan could be in for a shock if it turns out that the character she married is the fake Morgan.

 Sam has enough problems already without having to worry about who the real Jason Morgan is.
-She has been dealing with the issue of Sonny Corintho’s (Maurice Benard) mob links to her husband.
+She has been dealing with the issue of Sonny Corinthos’ (Maurice Benard) mob links to her husband.

 However, Sonny is working towards leaving the mob to start a new life and secure a stable marriage with Carly (Laura Wright) after the death of his previous wife Lily.
 She died tragically in a car bomb explosion that was meant for Sonny.